 There has been increased focus by the press recently on Governor Kathy Hochul and Empire State Development’s plan to transform the Penn Station Area.
 Many of these articles point out the lack of transparency and details in this plan.
 While the Historic Districts Council agrees that there need to be major improvements to Penn Station, we strongly believe the plan is deeply and possibly fatally flawed.
 And yet it seems like full speed ahead on a proposal that will demolish blocks of historic buildings, displace thousands of residents and businesses, and essentially give this area over to a private developer for unnecessary office high rises, even though there is a major surplus of office space all over the city–all this while providing no direct improvement of Penn Station itself.

-This Thursday, July 21, Empire State Development will take its final vote on the project, despite all the opposition and unanswered questions.
 We call on the Governor to halt the plan and for the ESD to not vote to approve the project in this form.

 In 2022, HDC selected the Penn Station area as a Six to Celebrate recipient due to the historic resources in the area threatened with demolition.
 Almost 40 buildings in the area have been identified in the Environment Impact Statement as being worthy of local, state or national landmark recognition.
 Losing these structures and the neighboring buildings would create a void in a vital part of midtown Manhattan.